The Truth About Being Ashamed Of Someone You Love

 It’s as simple as thinking of what made you fall for them in the first place.
 And always bear in mind that you were initially happy with them.
 Plus you’re most likely still very in love with them.

-And if that’s the case, why would you want to sacrifice your happiness and things that matter to you on the altar of validation and acknowledgment of others?
+And if that’s the case, why would you want to give up your happiness and the things that truly matter to you just to gain the approval of others?
 Seriously, that’s how ridiculous it is.
 And even a stronger reason why you should quit doing so.

-Hence, if the reasons why you’re with someone in the first place aren’t enough for you to accept their “shortcomings”, then you might as well go your separate ways.
+So, if the reasons you chose to be with someone in the first place aren’t strong enough for you to embrace their differences, it may be best to part ways.

 Get it?
 Got it?
 Good.